zalando-stups/clair-sqs/README.md

 trigger the analysis of your container images and only provides protected read access to Clair's API.

+## Concept

+The `clair-sqs` container takes "layer pushes" via SQS and provides notifications via SNS (which can then again forward the notification to an SQS queue if you like).
+For that, two sidecars are deployed next to Clair:

+* `receiver`
+  * The receiver listens on an SQS queue and forwards messages to `POST /v1/layers` in Clair.
+* `sender`
+  * The sender receives notifications from Clair via a local webhook, fetches the notification details and sends those details to an SNS topic.

+In addition, `skipper` is added as a sidecar to provide read-only access to Clair's API.
+This allows you to provide all detailed information to your users without exposing the capability to insert fake layers.

 ## Configuration

 This Docker container is configured via environment variables that are the following: